walkzz/Node-JS-Homework-7/README.md

 # Node-JS-Homework-7
-Updating method to add students
-Make a recipe app
+Updating method to add students + make a recipe app